 In the tactics section, list your sales channels and describe how you will be selling your products.
-Usually, this is via storefronts, online, or via distributors.
-Also, make a bullet list of the marketing activities that will drive customers to your door.
+You’ll also want to list out marketing activities that will drive customers to your door.
 List key partners and resources you will need, and then list your core team as well as their roles.
 If you don’t yet have a team yet, list the roles you need to hire for.

 The business model

 While it’s useful to be able to have a sales forecast and expense budget early on, it’s not something you need until you’ve validated your idea.
-At this stage, simply list your primary revenue streams and your key expenses.
+At this stage, simply list what you think your primary revenue streams and your key expenses are.
 Later you will want to come back and create a proper sales forecast, cash flow forecast, and expense budget.
 In this section, you really just want to document how your business will make money.

 In this section, you’re going to outline your action plan for moving forward with building your business.
 Your action plan will include a schedule of tasks or milestones.
 These will be mapped onto dates, responsibilities, and budgets so that you hold yourself accountable.
 Given the iterative nature of planning a business, you will likely come back to your action plan and add more steps as you go.